ChrisMusson/SudokuSolver/README.md

 - Palindrome - cells on marked lines must read the same from both directions

+- Even/Odd - cells marked with a circle must be odd, cells marked with a square must be even

 ## How to Use
 You can see some valid examples of puzzles in the `puzzles/` folder.
 They all conform to the following rules